teuben/GBT-EDGE-HI/README2015.md

 # Comments on the 2015 data reduction

+- 117 galaxies in 39 sessions, numbered 1 - 41 (2 and 7 are skipped)

 For HI F0=1.420405751786, but the data were taken with F0=1.395, so a correction is needed.